andyharsin/andyharsin.github.io/_portfolio/BrightestStars.md

 type: "d3"
 subtype: "Interactive"
 image: "/assets/images/BrightestStars.PNG"
-description: "A chart displaying distance from Earth, absolute magnitude, and apparent magnitude.
-Note that lower magnitude is brighter"
+description: "A bar chart displaying apparent magnitude,&nbsp absolute magnitude,&nbsp and distance from Earth of the 20 brightest extrasolar stars.&nbspThe absolute magnitude of the Sun is 4.83,&nbspabout the same as Alpha Centauri.
+<br><br>
+App Mag:  &nbspApparent magnitude.  &nbspThe brightness as seen from Earth.
+<br><br>
+Abs Mag: &nbspAbsolute Magnitude.  &nbspThe brightness from 10 parsecs (32.6 light-years).
+<br><br>
+Distance LY:  &nbspThe distance from Earth in light-years.
+<br><br>
+Note that lower magnitude is brighter."
 date: 2022-01-02 16:02:22 -0800
 ---